 7. Start seeds in February and March.
 Save yourself some money that way.

 8. Buy grow lights for seed starting.
-Makes your life easier when you have very few south facing windows.
+It makes your life easier when you have very few south-facing windows.

 10. Get really excited when the poultry catalogs come in the mail.
 Spring means new chicks!

 11. Clean up the barn shop.
 Time to go through the tools!
 Also, it is great to get out of the house!

 12. Go through the gardening tools and seeds.
 Fix what needs fixing and throw away the rest.